savannahbrookek-tech/Portfolio-Final/docs/style.md

 ## Format

 For the format, I wanted to make sure the words were easily big enough to see, and that the difference between headings and paragraphs were clear enough.
 This is why I made the headings bigger in general, but in a way that still matched one another.
+I kept the default font because I felt it would be most simple and easy to read.
+I didn't want the font to be too distracting from everything else on the page.

 ## Notes